RamenVentures/Operating-Manual/README.md

 #### Questions
 We ask ourselves:

-**Have they discovered a problem important, painful, underserved, and valuable?**
+**Have they discovered a problem that's important, painful, underserved, and valuable?**

 _[42% of startups die because there’s no Market need.](https://www.cbinsights.com/research/startup-failure-reasons-top/)_